Estimated reading time: 7 minutesHeadaches are a frequent complaint among my hypermobile clients and The Zebra Club community.

 Investigating the link between upper cervical instability, hEDS/HSD, and headaches

 Craniocervical instability (CCI) is ligament laxity in the joint between the atlas (Cranial vertebra 1 or C1) and the occiput or base of the skull (C0).
-There can also be instability in the atlas (C1) and the axis (C2), this is called atlantoaxial stability (AAI).
-Together these can be called Upper Cervical Instability (UCI).
+There can also be instability in the atlas (C1) and the axis (C2); this is called atlantoaxial stability (AAI).
+Together, these can be called Upper Cervical Instability (UCI).

-Determination Criteria for UCI
+Determination Criteria for Upper Cervical Instability

-Russek, et al. classify patients as having low, moderate, or high “irritability.”
-This is a measure of mechanical irritability.
+Russek et al. classify patients as having low, moderate, or high “irritability.”
+This is a measure of mechanical irritability, or increased symptoms with movement.
 This is based on how severe the condition is, how easily it is flared, and how long it takes for symptoms to calm down after being flared.
-Importantly, this may change from day to day and progress towards lower irritability as patients improve.
-These are important to keep in mind when looking at recommended interventions.

-Three criteria must be met:
+Three criteria must be met for UCI:

-• Symptoms are consistent with musculoskeletal and/or neurological UCI.
+- Symptoms are consistent with musculoskeletal and/or neurological UCI.

-• Symptoms are altered by neck movement or position.
+- Symptoms are altered by neck movement or position.

-• For example: Increased symptoms when leaning forward or looking down
+- For example: Increased symptoms when leaning forward or looking down

-• Increased symptoms with neck motions like flexing, extending, or rotating
+- Increased symptoms with neck motions like flexing, extending, or rotating

-• Mechanical irritability with a physical exam
+- Mechanical irritability with a physical exam

 Useful assessment tools are provided for use by physical/physiotherapists as well as recommendations for when to make referrals.
 I don’t recommend making this determination yourself.